Which city is cheaper, Asheville or Fort Lauderdale?

 Both Asheville and Fort Lauderdale are popular destinations to visit in the summer with plenty of activities.
 The summer months attract visitors to Fort Lauderdale because of the beaches, snorkeling, and the family-friendly experiences.
 Also, the hiking, the music scene, and the family-friendly experiences are the main draw to Asheville this time of year.

 In the summer, Fort Lauderdale is around the same temperature as Asheville.
-Typically, the summer temperatures in Fort Lauderdale in July are around 83°F (28°C), and Asheville is about 82°F (28°C).
+Typically, the summer temperatures in Fort Lauderdale in July average around 83°F (28°C), and Asheville averages at about 82°F (28°C).

 It's quite sunny in Asheville.
 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives more sunshine than Asheville during summer.
 Fort Lauderdale gets 316 hours of sunny skies, while Asheville receives 268 hours of full sun in the summer.